 Managing SLAs requires the right monitoring tools that ensure there is visibility at every level of the delivery chain.
 An outage or a slow SaaS application can impact employee efficiency.
 So, it’s necessary to guarantee optimum performance of SaaS applications.

 SaaS monitoring from Catchpoint helps you track performance proactively and eliminates finger-pointing when SLA breaches occur.
-Sonar is another major edition to Catchpoint’s monitoring arsenal.
+Endpoint Monitoring is another major edition to Catchpoint’s monitoring arsenal.
 Monitor everything from cloud and SaaS application to VPN and remote connectivity issues.

-The performance data from Sonar will help you mitigate outages and quickly resolve performance bottlenecks.
-Most importantly, Catchpoint’s Sonar gives you the hard data that is vital to maintaining SLAs.
+The performance data from Endpoint Monitoring will help you mitigate outages and quickly resolve performance bottlenecks.
+Most importantly, it gives you the hard data that is vital to maintaining SLAs.